tekknolagi/isdt/lecture-notes/4-cor.md

 make the unimplemented case abort the program, and have a unit test checking for an abort when passing in unimplemented input.

+> **Pause for a moment.** Can you think of a testing strategy that might do
+> better at detecting "bugs" such as the stub implementation above?
+Try and
+> think outside the box.
+There is very little objective "right" and "wrong"
+> here and we'll come back to this thought later in the module.

 Sometimes your programming environment might change how you think about unit testing your code.
 In the above C environment, there are no exceptions to handle and types are fixed at compile time.
 There is no need to test that you